forgeyournetwork/best_effort_parser/README.md

 λ  dart date_example.dart '1999-6-15'
 [Day]: 15 [Month]: 6 [Year]: 1999

+λ  dart date_example.dart '40 20 10'
+[Day]: 20 [Month]: 10 [Year]: 1940
 ```

+As seen in the last example especially, the parser will do its best even in the face of _very_ odd input.
+In that example, 40 can't be a day or month, and 20 can't be a month, so a year-day-month format will be used for that date only.

 Customization of both parsing and output type is available.